hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 If you need further assistance, contact [HP Customer Support](http://www.hpcloud.com/about/contact).
 It will be helpful if you run the `run-sosreport` command on the affected nodes before contacting HP Customer Support.
 The `run-sosreport` command will gather specific reports that will help diagnose your issue.

-For troubleshooting tips for the HP Helion OpenStack update process, see [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593;</a>